greenbone/python-gvm/docs/usage.rst

     logging.basicConfig(filename='debug.log', level=logging.DEBUG)

-With this simple addition you will be able to debug ssh connection problems already.
-But what if a response did not contain the expected data and you need to know which command has been send to the server in detail?
+With this simple addition it is already possible to debug ssh connection problems.

+But what if a response did not contain the expected data and it is important to know in detail which command has been send to the server?

 In this case it is necessary to wrap the actual connection in a :py:class:`DebugConnection <gvm.connections.DebugConnection>` class.

-Example using the GMP protocol:
+Example using GMP:

 .. code-block:: python